Infinidat/infinisdk/doc/filesystems.rst

 Deleting an Export
 --------------------

-Deleting an export is done with :meth:`.Export.delete`:
+Deleting an export is done with :func:`.Export.delete <infinisdk.core.system_object.SystemObject.delete>`:

 .. code-block:: python